bplmp/cnpj-extract-data/README.md

 # Extract CNPJ data

 A simple script to extract CNPJ data based on a column value.
-The extracted CNPJ data for all Brazil is about 90 GB.
-This script unzipped and extracted all lines with a specific CNAE code in about 45 min.
+The unzipped CNPJ data for all Brazil is about 90 GB.
+This script unzipped and then extracted all lines with a specific CNAE code in about 45 min.

 ## Requirements